akoskm/akoskm.github.io/_posts/2020-01-22-mocha-jest-react-testing.md

 `after` ➡️ `afterAll`

-`context` doesn't have an equivalent in Jest, so we decided to use `describe`.
+`context` doesn't have an equivalent in Jest, so I decided to use `describe`.
 You can find & replace all occurrences of `context`, `before`, and `after` or put the following code into `test_helpers/test_setup.js`:

 ```